 About Great Linford village, parish and park

 Dig down and the geologist will find an outcrop of middle Jurassic Blisworth Limestone located principally around the church and the manor garden, atop Jurassic era Oxford clay and boulder clay laid down by glaciers.
 This geology feeds natural spring water into the cascading ponds of the manor park.
 North of the church, we find the remains of the quarry that once supplied limestone building material.
-This particular quarry may have entered operations in the mid-1860s, but given the clear usage of limestone in various older buildings and walls in the parish, including the manor house, it is certain that other quarries must have been in operation long before this.
+This particular quarry may have entered operations in the mid-1860s, but given the frequent usage of limestone in various older buildings and walls in the parish, including the manor house, it seems certain that other quarries must have been in operation long before this.

 How old is Great Linford?

 Worked flint has been found ranging in age from the Mesolithic to the Bronze age and a small number of pottery finds and a coin discovered within the village hint at the possibility of a Roman presence, but no evidence of Roman habitation has ever been discovered.
 It seems likely then that the earliest settlement was established in Saxon times.
-Evidence for this was unearthed during Archaeological investigations within St. Andrew's church in 1980, with sherds of Saxon pottery dated to the seventh to eighth centuries were found in substantial volume in a ploughshare layer, as was evidence of a late Saxon or early Norman chapel.
+Evidence for this was unearthed during archaeological investigations within St. Andrew's church in 1980, when sherds of Saxon pottery dated to the seventh to eighth centuries were found in substantial volume in a ploughshare layer, as was evidence of a late Saxon or early Norman chapel.

-Prior to the development of Milton Keynes, the land in the parish was largely pasture, but almost all had been ploughed in the medieval period.
+Prior to the development of Milton Keynes, the land in the parish was largely pasture, but almost all was ploughed in the medieval period.
 The ridge and furrow field system was mapped in 1972 before it was obliterated by development, and though the date that the fields were established is uncertain, if we consider that a sixth or seventh century Saxon settlement was discovered beneath similar ridge and furrow fields in adjacent Pennylands and that Great Linford is mentioned in the 1086 Domesday Book, then this would seem to provide a likely window of time for its establishment.
 Writing in their extensive account of the archaeological digs conducted at Great Linford between 1974-80, Mynard and Zeepvat postulate that the field system was established in the tenth or eleventh century, and the village at much the same time.

 To the south of the high street is the old village green, once the site of extensive medieval earthworks located on its south and east sides, but since erased by modern development.
 The Green was once much bigger than the triangular rump that remains today, and was the site of a number of crofts.
 Why the Green should have fallen out of use is presently unknown.